 Crawling and correlating data in social networks is an ethically sensitive area.
-Similar to the experiments conducted by Jakobsson et al. in [19, 20], we believe that realistic experiments are the only way to reliably estimate success rates of attacks in the real-world.
-Nevertheless, we aimed to protect the user's privacy wherever possible.
+Similar to the experiments conducted by Jakobsson et al. in [5,6], we believe that realistic experiments are the only way to reliably estimate success rates of attacks in the real-world.
+Nevertheless, our experiments were designed to protect the users' privacy.

-First, in the crawling and correlation experiments we conducted, we only accessed user information that was publicly available.
-Thus, we never broke any accounts, passwords, or accessed any otherwise protected area.
-Second, note that the crawler we wrote was not powerful enough to influence the performance of any social network we investigated.
-Third, we used MD5 on the real names of users to anonymize them properly.
+First, for the crawling and correlation experiments we conducted, we only accessed user information that was publicly available within the social networks.
+Thus, we never broke into any accounts, passwords, or accessed any otherwise protected area or information.
+Second, the crawler that we developed was not powerful enough to influence the performance of any social network we investigated.
+Third, we used MD5 on the real names of users to anonymize them properly and handled this data carefully.

-We also consulted the legal department of our universities (comparable to the IRB in the US), and received an extensive legal statement, where our privacy precautions were deemed appropriate and consistent with the European legal position.
+We also consulted the legal department of our university (comparable to the IRB in the US), and received a legal statement confirming that our privacy precautions were deemed appropriate and consistent with the European legal position.